 - Only one entry is allowed per student.

-- Shortlisted entrants will be invited to attend the competition award ceremony, to take place in central London on 21 March 2017.
+- Shortlisted entrants will be invited to attend the competition award ceremony, taking place at the British Academy, London on 4 April 2019.
 By entering the competition, entrants agree to be available on this date (standard class UK travel costs to the award ceremony will be reimbursed).
 The competition winner and two runners-up, as chosen by the judges, will be announced at the award ceremony.

 - The judges' decision is final and no negotiations or correspondence with entrants will be entered into.